 Post Deployment:

 If your APIM service is not yet finished deploying with post deployment steps, you will see an error on the AppGW with something like "Unhealthy backend pools".
-Once AppGW is deployed, you should no longer have this error.
+Once APIM is deployed, you should no longer have this error.
 Try testing the health probe if this problem continues and make sure that the URLs you added are configured correctly.

 RBAC